huggingface/datasets/docs/source/exploring.rst

     >>> dataset.format
     {'type': 'python', 'format_kwargs': {}, 'columns': ['sentence1', 'sentence2', 'label', 'idx'], 'output_all_columns': False}

-You can also define your own formatting function that is applied on-the-fly.
-To do so you can pass your formatting function in the :obj:`transform` parameter of :func:`datasets.Dataset.set_format`, and keep :obj:`type` to :obj:`None`.
+You can also define your own formatting transform that is applied on-the-fly.
+To do so you can use :func:`datasets.Dataset.set_transform`.
+It replaces any format that may have been defined beforehand.
-A formatting function is a callable that takes a batch (as a dict) as input and returns a batch.
+A formatting transform is a callable that takes a batch (as a dict) as input and returns a batch.

 Here is an example to tokenize and pad tokens on-the-fly when accessing the samples: